amariichi/LookingGlassGoViewer/README.md

 **Q: The size of the output image is large.
 Will the depth information be preserved if compressed?**

 **A:** Since the output is uncompressed, the file size is large.
-I tried loading an image saved in PNG format using GIMP with "Save color values from transparent pixels" checked and compression level set to 9 into this app.
+I tried loading an compressed image, which is accompanied with compressed depth information in its right half, saved in PNG format using GIMP with "Save color values from transparent pixels" checked and compression level set to 9 into this app.
 While I haven't confirmed the exact depth information retained, there seemed to be no significant distortion in the relative depth relationships.
 Using compressed images makes the app run smoother, but the image quality may deteriorate.